Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Results

 In Fig. \ref{fig:gammafullplot}, we present the 95$\%$ confidence limit constraints on $\sigv$ and $\Gamma$ for different Standard Model (SM) particle-anti-particle channels.
 The constraints derived here are contingent on the following implicit assumptions/conditions: \begin{enumerate} \item The only progenitor of \gammarays are DM particles, i.e we have not taken into account any astrophysical models that could potentially source the \gammarays. \item Annihilation occurs non-relativistically with orbital angular momentum $L = 0$ (so-called $s$-wave annihilation).
 This allows us to treat the decay spectrum to be equivalent to the annihilation spectrum but with half of the DM mass. \item The DM particle decays/annihilates into single SM particle-anti-particle channels with an branching ratio of 1, i.e. we omit the possibility of decaying/annihilating into multiple channels per event. \item We impose kinematic constraints, such that a decay can only occur if $m_{\rm DM} \ge 2m_{\rm SM}$ and similarly $m_{\rm DM} \ge m_{\rm SM}$ for annihilation, where the subscript $_{\rm SM}$ denotes the corresponding SM particle.
 Hence some particle channels (e.g $t\Bar{t}$) do not probe the full range of DM masses. \end{enumerate}

 With these assumptions in mind, we find that the constraints derived for both $\Gamma$ and $\sigv$ are competitive with previous studies that have considered cross-correlations between \gammarays and other cosmological tracers: weak-lensing \cite{1404.5503,1607.02187,1611.03554}, galaxy surveys \cite{1503.05922,1506.01030}, as well as constraints derived from local structures \cite{1001.4531,1201.0753,1312.7609,1503.02641,1611.03184}.
 In the following section, we shall only consider the $b\bar{b}$, $\mu^{+}\mu^{-}$ and $\tau^{+}\tau^{-}$ channels for comparative purposes and for sake of clarity.
-For $\Gamma$, we find that across all three channels, we obtain constraints that are one order of magnitude tighter at $m_{\rm DM}\sim100\,\,{\rm GeV}$ than those found by \cite{1511.07092}.
-For the $b\bar{b}$ channel and at a DM mass of $\sim 10\,\, {\rm GeV}$, we obtain constraints that are slightly less stringent than those of \cite{1611.03554} for their conservative (DM + Astro) and optimisitc (only DM) models.
+For $\Gamma$, we find that across all three channels, we obtain constraints that are of the same order of magnitude at $m_{\rm DM}\sim100\,\,{\rm GeV}$ when compared to constraints found by \cite{1503.05922}.
+For the $b\bar{b}$ channel and at a DM mass of $\sim 10\,\, {\rm GeV}$, we obtain constraints that are less stringent than those of \cite{1611.03554} for their conservative (DM + Astro) and optimisitc (only DM) models.
 But, as we go towards higher masses, at around $\sim 100\,\,{\rm GeV}$, we obtain constraints that are slightly tighter than both these models.
-For both the $\mu^{+}\mu^{-}$ and $\tau^{+}\tau^{-}$ channels, our constraints are nearly an order of magnitude tighter for all masses greater than $\sim 10\,\,{\rm GeV}$ than both DM models.
-However, at $\sim 10\,\,{\rm GeV}$, all three channels are slightly less stringent than \cite{2205.12916} with the $b\Bar{b}$ constraint being weaker by an order of magnitude.
-The constraints on these channels are also slightly weaker than those derived from other cross-correlations with galaxy surveys \cite{1506.01030,1503.05922}.
+For both the $\mu^{+}\mu^{-}$ and $\tau^{+}\tau^{-}$ channels, our constraints are nearly an order of magnitude tighter for all masses greater than $\sim 10\,\,{\rm GeV}$ than both DM and DM + Astro models.
+At $\sim 10\,\,{\rm GeV}$, all three channels are roughly at the same order of magnitude as \cite{2205.12916} with the $b\Bar{b}$ constraint derived in this work being weaker by a factor of ~6.
+The constraints on the $b\bar{b}$ channel are up to two orders of magnitude weaker than those derived from other cross-correlations with galaxy surveys \cite{1506.01030,1503.05922}, with $\mu^{+}\mu^{-}$ and $\tau^{+}\tau^{-}$ channels being rouhgly the same order of magnitude.